p-himik/heroku-buildpack-post-build-clean/README.markdown

 https://github.com/Lostmyname/heroku-post-build-clean-buildpack
 ```

-The `.slug-post-clean` file supports single-file and single-directory
+The `.slug-post-clean` file supports file globs (including file/directory names with whitespace, but NOT new lines) e.g.:
-declarations only, e.g.:

 ```
+vendor/bundle/ruby/*/gems/sass-*/test
 some_huge_file.psd
 some/nested/directory
 why_does_this_app_even_contain_a.tiff
 ```

-I might expand it to support file globs, but for the moment it's not
-necessary and the testing implications give me the willies.